 A driving test in Andorra is a multiple choice theory exam followed by a practical test normally held on Wednesday mornings.
 As a new resident here, there is understandably a concern about maybe having to sit an exam after so many years of driving!

 The theory side is now more straightforward, the multiple choice format can be accessed and practised online.
 The practical test is a 10 minute test at their centre.
 I also recommend just a couple of lessons so you do not get caught out by local rules that will ensure you fail!!

 It will cost about 280 euros, and the driving instructor will take you through the whole online theory tests and practical at the Government driving test day, the price above even includes the cost of issue of the driving license (Normally about 70 euros)

 The final solution is to pay the fine, if you are stopped by the police, which is currently € 60 and they do not take into consideration "previous fines", in other words there is at present no escalator for repeat offences.
 This option is not the best of course as regulations are always changing and you may get caught out.
 I have heard whispers that this may be under review (2019).

-There is often considerable savings in sourcing a luxury car around Europe for export from the EU to Andorra
+Considerable savings in sourcing a luxury car around Europe for export to Andorra